yunohost-bot/seafile_ynh/README.md

 From command line:

-`sudo yunohost app upgrade -l Seafile https://github.com/mbugeia/seafile_ynh seafile`
+`sudo yunohost app upgrade -u https://github.com/mbugeia/seafile_ynh seafile`

-This will install Seafile v4.3.1 with HTTPS Sync only.

 Infos
 -----

-Seafile server v4.3.2
+Seafile server v4.4.3

-Available for x64, i386, armhf and Raspberry architecture but only tested for x64 (feedback are welcome)
+Available for x64, i386, and Raspberry architecture but only tested for x64 (feedback are welcome)

-In armhf it don't run actually.
-Please see this issue : https://github.com/haiwen/seafile/issues/1358
+Seafile no longer supports armhf architectures AFAIK.

+/!\ To login use your yunohost email not your username.

 TODO
 -----